Skip to Content

 Does the Hyatt Ziva Los Cabos have an airport shuttle?

 No, the Hyatt Ziva Los Cabos does NOT have an airport shuttle.
-You can contact them to arrange transportation through a 3rd party or book something on your own.
+You can contact them to arrange transportation through a 3rd party or book something on your own to and from Los Cabos International Airport.
 Since we had a party of 6, we booked a private van shuttle.

 Check the latest resort rates and availability.